patricklam/plam.new-webpage/content/top/nz-places.md

 * [Pouakai Circuit](https://www.doc.govt.nz/parks-and-recreation/places-to-go/taranaki/places/egmont-national-park/things-to-do/tracks/pouakai-circuit/) (June 2020, [pics](https://gallery.patricklam.ca/index.php?/category/1361)): better place to get a picture of Mount Taranaki; first nice day after lockdown, hut is 2 hours from road end and was thus packed to 2× capacity.
 We asked the DOC staff at the Dawson Falls visitor centre and he said he didn't think the hut would be super crowded.
 It was.
 We should've hustled more to get to the hut.
 * [Kapuni Loop Track](https://www.doc.govt.nz/parks-and-recreation/places-to-go/taranaki/places/egmont-national-park/things-to-do/tracks/dawson-falls-walking-tracks/) (June 2020, [pics](https://gallery.patricklam.ca/index.php?/category/1364)): day before the Pouakai Circuit, short, rainy when we were there, some old engineering works.
 * [Ōpunake Loop Trail](https://www.opunakenz.co.nz/opunake-walkway): I think it's Council-owned and outside the park.
 Quarter-day walk with a number of interesting sights, including the Clifftop Gardens, mosaic benches, dams, and lookouts.
 Also we saw a minature pony.
+* [Around the Mountain Circuit](https://www.doc.govt.nz/parks-and-recreation/places-to-go/taranaki/places/egmont-national-park/things-to-do/tracks/around-the-mountain-circuit/): Second try's the charm; got rained out the first time.
+We saw some flashes of beauty and a bunch of clouds and a lot of wind.
+The trail is a bit tough in parts, especially a deviation of the last part of trail to the Waiaia hut.
+The elevation gain is manageable.

 ## Tongariro National Park